Funmiladeadio/Data_Exploration_In_SQL/README.md

  |C	  |3	|ramen|
  |C	  |3	|ramen|

-Sushi and curry were the first item gotten by customer A, while Customer B got curry and customer C Ramen
+Sushi and curry were the first item gotten by customer A, while Customer B got curry and customer C Ramen.

-4. What is the most purchased item on the menu and how many times was it purchased by all customers?
+**4.**	What is the most purchased item on the menu and how many times was it purchased by all customers?
 ```sql
         SELECT s.product_id,
                 mn.product_name,